NBISweden/workshop-mlbiostatistics/precourse.md

 5. Press `Knit` button
 6. **Email us** <<olga.dethlefsen@nbis.se>> and <<eva.freyhult@nbis.se>> the resulting `Rtest.html` file.
 If installation was successful, `Rtest.Rmd` will render to `Rtest.html` with KnitR.
 The file should be saved in the same directory as the `Rtest.Rmd`.
 7. Otherwise, you will get error messages in the console.
 You can try to trouble shoot by reading error messages and re-installing packages.
 If you are new to R and R-Studio try also reading Chapter 1 - [Data analysis for the life sciences][book-rai], Rafael A. Irizarry and Michael I. Love.
 If you do not manage, email <<olga.dethlefsen@nbis.se>> and <<eva.freyhult@nbis.se>>.
 An empty email with a title "Will need help with R/RStudio setup" will do.

+NOTE: If you do not already have the package devtools installed or for other reasons run into problems installing the package googlesheets4, please skip this package!
+Use this file [Rtestreduced.Rmd](precourse/Rtestreduced.Rmd) to test your installation instead and send us the resulting `Rtestreduced.html` file.

 ------